LFLCH/school-projects/README.md

 -p : Do not delete the c++ file
 -e : Do not delete the executable
 ```
-Just have fun by editing the program.while, taking the gwhile.g rules into consideration.
+Just have fun by editing the program.while, taking the *gwhile.g* rules into consideration, or reading seeing the .while file examples.
+And if you understand french, you can  read the *rapport_fr.pdf* file.

 ## Administration